telerik/ajax-docs/controls/editor/functionality/import-and-export/export-to-pdf.md

 Last, but not least, by calling the **ExportToPDF()** the content will be exported using the newly defined	library instead of the default one.

-For more information on how to use an external library and a complete example with source code, refer to the[Using an external library for the export to PDF functionality in Telerik’s ASP.NET Editor](http://blogs.telerik.com/aspnet-ajax/posts/13-02-21/using-an-external-library-for-the-export-to-pdf-functionality-in-telerik-s-asp.net-editor) blog post.
+For more information on how to use an external library and a complete example with source code, refer to the [Using an external library for the export to PDF functionality in Telerik’s ASP.NET Editor](http://blogs.telerik.com/aspnet-ajax/posts/13-02-21/using-an-external-library-for-the-export-to-pdf-functionality-in-telerik-s-asp.net-editor) blog post.

-## Unsupported Features/Scenarios
+## Unsupported Features and Scenarios

 Although we are striving to constantly improve our products, there are some limitations in the current implementation of our PDF engine: